Mengzhuo-Zheng/PRS/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-**PRS** is a population representive selector for picking the reference sample of pangenome projects, which is based on the distance of the different population.
+**PRS** is a population representive selector for picking the reference sample of pangenome projects, which is based on the distance of the different populations.

 ## Installation